retinify/retinify/README.md

 - 🌐 **Minimal Dependencies**: The pipeline depends only on CUDA Toolkit, cuDNN, and TensorRT, providing a lean and production-grade foundation.

 ## License
-Use of retinify is governed by the then-current [**retinify End User License Agreement**](https://github.com/retinify/retinify-EULA/blob/main/EULA.md).
+Use of **retinify** is governed by the current [**retinify End User License Agreement (EULA)**](https://github.com/retinify/retinify-EULA/blob/main/EULA.md).
-By cloning, building, installing, or otherwise using retinify, you accept the applicable EULA.
-If you do not accept the EULA, you may not access or use retinify, and you must cease updates.
+By cloning, building, installing, or using retinify, you agree to the EULA.
+If you do not agree, you must not use or update retinify.

-For common questions, please refer to the [**FAQ about the EULA**](https://github.com/retinify/retinify-EULA/blob/main/FAQ.md).
+For common questions, see the [**EULA FAQ**](https://github.com/retinify/retinify-EULA/blob/main/FAQ.md).

 ## Basic Usage
 > [!IMPORTANT]